andreass0/IDAICE_Plugin_User_Guide/IDAICE_Plugin_Book/Getting_started_with_the_IDAICE_Plugin.md

 ## Run the example

-To check if everything was installed properly please run one of the examples provided where you [downloaded](https://github.com/bph-tuwien/GBS.Plugins/releases) the installation file of the plugin.
+To check if everything was installed properly please open `install_test_model.simultan` from the examples provided where you [downloaded](https://github.com/bph-tuwien/GBS.Plugins/releases) the installation file of the plugin.
 Open the example in your SIMULTAN Editor (username and password is "admin"), and follow the instructions in the chapter [Running a simulation](Running_a_simulation.md).
 If this works fine and you are getting plausible results the